New co-working space in downtown Albany offers childcare and more

 ALBANY, N.Y.
-(NEWS10) — It’s time to say goodbye to that old desk at home and hello to a brand new renovated work space at the Broadway Portal, a place for co-working, desk space, child tutoring and event space in downtown Albany directly across from SUNY Plaza.
+(NEWS10) – It’s time to say goodbye to that old desk at home and hello to a brand new renovated work space at the Broadway Portal.
+This is a place for co-working, desk space, child tutoring and event space in glorious downtown Albany directly across from SUNY Plaza.

 “Parents just need a place where they can go and just knock out a few hours of work.
 They want to know that their children are in a safe space,” said Heather Midgley.

-The Broadway Portal was designed with moms in mind.
-Members can engage in work and networking while children participate in a variety of child programming options.
+The Broadway Portal was designed with mamas in mind.
+Members can engage in deep work and networking, while children participate in a variety of child programming options.
 Yoga and events are also offered.
-Desks are spaced more than six feet apart and each contains an outlet with WiFi provided.
+Desks are spaced more than 6 feet apart and each contains an outlet with WIFI provided.

-During the coronavirus pandemic, many parents have been faced with the challenges of working from home while having their students home virtually learning.
-Owner Julie Brayton said this is the perfect sanctuary for parents and their kids.
+During the pandemic many parents have been faced with the challenges of working from home while having their students home virtually learning.
+Owner Julie Brayton says this is the perfect sanctuary for you and your kids.

-Brayton said the concept is similar to a learning pod where exposure to others is limited and contact tracing can be done quickly and easily.
+Brayton says the concept is similar to a learning pod where exposure to others is limited, and contact tracing can be done quickly and easily.

 Some of their COVID-19 precautions include: